RonKane2021/General-Python-Scripts/naming/prefix_word/README.md

-This script is for generating a number series while having a prefix.
+This script is for generating a number series while having a prefix you want to add on before the numbered list.

+For example:

-For example: I have the prefix: ABC000 and I want to generate a list of 20 numbers with that prefix starting with 0.
+I have the prefix: ABC000 and I want to generate a list of 20 numbers with that prefix starting with 0.

 Output: